Opinion: The truth about a cyber Pearl Harbor

 James Andrew Lewis is a senior vice president with the Technology Policy Program at the Center for Strategic and International Studies.
 The views expressed are his own.

 (CNN)Earlier this month, the Pew Research Center released the results of a survey asking the citizens of 38 countries to name a major threat to their nation.
-This is the second of a special series of op-eds that also appear in Fareed's Global Briefing looking at the top five perceived threats among Americans.
+This is the second of a special series of op-eds that also appear in Fareed's Global Briefing looking at the top perceived threats among Americans.
+You can sign up for the Global Briefing newsletter here.

 The airplane brought a new technology to warfare, and in the 1930s, aerial bombardment was portrayed as unstoppable and catastrophic.
 Drop a few bombs, and citizens would panic and riot, governments would fall, and economies would collapse.